jmmaa/dew/README.md

 # Dew

-A simple parser for discord slash command-like text, written in pure python
+A simple command language inspired from discord slash commands

 ```python
 import pprint as pp